PalMuc/Kingdom-Assignment/Readme.md

     sudo apt-get install git

 ### Installing cURL
-Mac OS X comes with curl by default, on a Linux distribution, curl can be obtained via the system's package manager.
+Mac OS X comes with curl by default, on a Linux system, cURL can be obtained via the system's package manager.
 For Ubuntu 10.10 the command is:

     sudo apt-get install curl